Patient portals could widen health disparities by race, education, and health literacy, according to the findings of a recent study.

 The researchers, which published their findings in the Journal of the American Medical Informatics Association and presented them at the Annual Society of Behavioural Medicine Conference in San Antonio, compared cohort data from a National Institutes of Health (NIH) funded study to routinely collected patient-level data at Northwestern Memorial Hospital.
 They concluded that underserved populations may need greater support in using online patient portals for patient care.
 Giving the underserved instructions on how to sign up and use simple functions would be a good start, the researchers say.

-A recent survey from HIMSS Analytics revealed that just using portals may not be enough to engage patients anyway and many leaders are looking beyond that.
+from HIMSS Analytics revealed that just using portals may not be enough to engage patients anyway and many leaders are looking beyond that.